 Steel fibre reinforced concrete is becoming the preferred alternative to replace traditional mesh reinforced concrete.
 The reason is that fibres offer remarkable qualities that improve the floor’s mechanical behaviour.

-Concrete is an inherently brittle material, being especially weak under tensile or flexural forces, which is why it cracks and chips easily.
+Concrete is a very hard and durable material.
+However, it is also a brittle material, being especially weak under tensile or flexural forces, which is why it cracks and chips easily.

 What is steel fibre concrete?

 Steel fibre concrete is a type of reinforced concrete.
 It’s basically made up of cement, water, sand, gravel and steel fibres.
 In some cases additives are added.

 Steel fibres are discontinuous and isotropic, short metal reinforcements similar to metal filaments or threads.
 These can be corrugated, wavy or smooth, with flat or shaped ends.

 Are generally recycled from other industrial activities.
 A popular source of steel fibre is automobile and truck scrap tires.